anufrievroman/neomutt-file-picker/README.md

 The main script is based on the [this topic](https://www.reddit.com/r/commandline/comments/cbxvdf/combine_neomutt_with_ranger/) and improved to allow attaching mulptiple files with spaces in the name and path.

-## Usage of Filepicker
+## Attaching files

-1. Copy the `filepicker` file to your `.config/mutt` or wherewher is your config directory.
+1. Copy the `filepicker` file to your `.config/mutt` or wherever is your config directory.
 2. Add the following line to your `.muttrc` so that you can attach files with `A`

 ```